futureversecom/sdk-unreal-sylo/README.md

-# Unreal Sylo SDK
+# Unreal Engine Sylo SDK

+**A Sylo data access plugin for Unreal Engine, by [Futureverse](https://www.futureverse.com)**

-An Unreal Engine plugin that provides a simple API for accessing data associated with a **Sylo Decentralized Identifier (DID)**.
+The **Sylo SDK** is an Unreal Engine plugin for accessing off-chain decentralized data using **Sylo DIDs (Decentralized Identifiers)**.
+It provides a simple interface for loading Sylo data via Blueprints or C++, with built-in support for authentication and asynchronous requests.

-This SDK allows your game or experience to resolve and retrieve data stored under a Sylo DID using either Blueprints or C++.
+> For more on Sylo and the broader Futureverse developer ecosystem, visit the [Futureverse Documentation Hub](https://docs.futureverse.com).

 ---